oomph-lib/oomph-lib/README.md

-* Finally, there are a number of cache variables that are only of interest to `oomph-lib` developers and should be ignored.
+* There are a number of cache variables that are only of interest to `oomph-lib` developers and should be ignored.
 A full list of cache variables can be produced by ... *** PLACEHOLDER FOR UPDATED PROCEDURE FOR DETECTING ALL OOMPH-LIB VARIABLES ***

+* Finally, compiler and associated options can be set with the following flags:
+***

 ### (ii) Configuring the build via the specification of CMake presets

 Specifying configuration flags from the command-line can be cumbersome, especially if you frequently switch between working with different debug versions (during code development) and release versions (for production runs).
 CMake provides a mechanism for combining common build options via so-called preset files, in which the relevant flags are encoded in json format.
-Basic configurations are provided in the file  `CMakePresets.json`; these can be used as the basis for derived, user-specific configurations that can be specified in a user-provided `CMakeUserPresets.json` file.
+Basic configurations are provided in the file  `CMakePresets.json`which is distributed with oomph-lib.
+These can be used as the basis for derived, user-specific configurations that can be specified in a user-provided `CMakeUserPresets.json` file.

   The generic `CMakePresets.json` file in the `oomph-lib` root directory defines the default configuration, `default`, which mimics that used when `oomph-lib` is built without any flags or specified presets, so configuring the library with